dannisliang/vongott-unity/vongott/Docs/Story/Scenes/02_introduction.md

 - (player name): "Riiight...
 Bye now."

 ### Back with Miguel
-- Miguel: "All right, Robocop.
-You ready to do some field work?"
+- Miguel: "You ready to do some field work?"
 - (player name):
   1. "Nope."
   2. "Sure."
 - Miguel:
   1. "Just let me know when you are ready."
-  2. "OK, let me explain our situation."
+  2. "All right Robocop, let me explain our situation."

 ### Head out
 - Miguel: "For now, all you need to know is that there is a big ass plague going on."